One-on-One Interview with Brian Roberts: Scientific Director, Preclinical Immunology at EpiVax

 Tell us a bit about yourself.

 I have had a fascination with how our body fights disease since I was a child, and after taking my first Immunology course as an undergraduate, I knew that Immunology was the field I wanted to pursue.
 I earned my PhD in Cell and Molecular Biology from the University of Vermont (UVM), where I studied sex differences in viral-induced autoimmunity focusing on the role of Toll-like Receptors 2 and 4 in disease susceptibility.
 After leaving UVM, I briefly worked as a Post-doc at the University of Connecticut Health Center before coming to EpiVax in 2015 as a Post-doc.
 In January of 2018, I was promoted to the role of Protein Therapeutics Manager.
+[Note: Brian was EpiVax’s Protein Therapeutics Manager at the time of this interview but has since been promoted to Scientific Director, Preclinical Immunology.]

 What’s your role at EpiVax?